 Modified Sine Wave vs True Sine Wave

 AC appliances are designed to work with AC voltage supplies that are smooth and follow a sine wave profile.
-This sine wave profile is inherent in typical power generation techniques but not when generating power with electronics as is the case for inverters.
+This sine wave profile is inherent in traditional power generation techniques (rotating generators) but not when generating power with electronics as is the case for inverters.
 Inverters can be either modified sine wave or true sine wave.
 Modified sine wave has a square wave voltage profile.
 True sine wave inverters use pulse width modulation to offer a smoother output closer in profile to the waveform on a mains system.
 The square wave of modified sine wave inverters does not matter much for inductive loads like motors or resistive loads like heating elements.
 However capacitive loads, such as the front end of most power supplies (laptop chargers, phone chargers, battery chargers, etc) can be worn out by square wave voltage inputs.
 The square wave causes current spikes at each edge of the wave.
 This can lead to premature failure of capacitive appliances.
 The increased failure rate is hard to quantify.
 Smaller inverters are inherently less able to provide much of a current spike due to their higher internal resistance, so small inverters offer less risk.
-For example I use a 120W modified sine wave inverter to charge our laptops without any issues so far.
+For example I use a 120W modified sine wave inverter to charge our laptops without any issues after a few years of use.
 The larger the inverter, the greater its capacity to source high current spikes, and the greater the case it is to go for a true sine wave inverter.
 I chose a true sine wave inverter for my 2500W inverter.

 Supplying High Power AC Loads with Inverters